-- Changes in household/relationship context; - Any significant life events; - Partner/other support or lack for trial participation; - Attitudes towards aspects of trial participation, including interactions with trial staff; - Adherence to oral pills focused on reasons for missing pills; - Adherence to injections focused on getting to clinic, acceptability of injection;

-- Acceptability of oral pills versus injectable prevention; - Perceived HIV risk; - Reproductive desires, contraceptive experiences and thoughts about pregnancy restrictions; - Early preferences for prevention modalities and any other suggestions or concerns about the trial.
+- Household/relationship context, or any changes if previously interviewed; - Any significant life events, including how local response to COVID-19 affected household/daily routine and trial participation; - Partner/other support or lack for trial participation; - Attitudes towards aspects of trial participation, including interactions with trial staff; - Adherence to oral pills focused on reasons for missing pills; - Adherence to injections focused on getting to clinic, acceptability of injection; - Any impact of service disruption due to COVID-19 on product adherence; - Acceptability of oral pills versus injectable prevention; - Perceived HIV risk; - Reproductive desires, contraceptive experiences and thoughts about pregnancy restrictions; - Early preferences for prevention modalities and any other suggestions or concerns about the trial.

-The third and final in-depth interview will be conducted approximately within a month of the participant moving into the phase 3 follow up on open-label TDF/FTC.
+The final in-depth interview will be conducted while participants are still in active follow-up but have been unblinded to the product they are using (e.g., if an individual or the trial moves to an open-label TDF/FTC).
 Topics for this interview include:

-- Any significant life events; - Participant thoughts about which arm she was in, Participant thoughts about level of adherence; - Perceptions about pregnancy restrictions for CAB LA; - Perceptions of, questions about the open-label arm; - Presentation of results (if available) and any discussion about discordance explore barriers and facilitators of adherence; - Recommendations about how to better support access and adherence to prevention methods beyond trial; - and Preferences for prevention beyond trial setting.
+- Any significant life events, including how local response to COVID-19 affected household/ daily routine and trial participation; - Participant thoughts about which arm she was in, Participant thoughts about level of adherence; - Perceptions about pregnancy restrictions for CAB LA; - Perceptions of, questions about the open-label arm; - Presentation of results (if available) and any discussion about discordance explore barriers and facilitators of adherence, including any impact of COVID-19 on product adherence; - Recommendations about how to better support access and adherence to prevention methods beyond trial; - and Preferences for prevention beyond trial setting.